37 Weeks pregnant: Labor signs, baby development, and discomfort relief

 Your belly may feel heavier as your baby settles lower into your pelvis, a process called “lightening.”
 This can ease pressure on your lungs but increase discomfort in your pelvis.

-• Length: The fetus size is about 19 inches, roughly the size of a Swiss chard.
+• Length: Baby size is approximately 19 inches long, similar in size to a Swiss chard.

 37-Week ultrasound